dhoyle/splicedocs-jekyll/pages/SQLReference/Queries/TimeTravelQuery.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Time Travel Query

-A *Time Travel Query* lets you query the content of a relational table as it existed at a past time.
+A *Time Travel Query* allows you to query the content of a relational table as it existed at a past time.
 The past point in time can be specified by a Transaction ID or a timestamp expression.

 ## Time Travel Query using Transaction ID